Tr3-Gamers/tr3-gamers.github.io/README.md

 have monthlies at our clubroom!

 The **monthlies are typically held on the first Tuesday of the month 17.00-22.00**, see #tampere in [Smash Finland's Discord](https://smashfinland.fi/) for registration each month.
+Currently, they are on hiatus due to a *situation* at our clubroom.

 ## Dancing games